Skip to content

 How FOLX accommodates those who live in NY, NJ, and RI

-To help negate the cost, FOLX has lowered the monthly memberships for members in these states by $9.
-We have negotiated with our lab partners to ensure members are paying the exact same reduced lab costs that we FOLX gets charged for other members.
+FOLX members in NY, NJ, and RI pay their lab fees directly with Quest, but we have negotiated with our lab partners to ensure members are paying the exact same reduced lab costs that we FOLX gets charged for other members!

 “What if I can’t go to Quest for my labs?”